mucholian/Air-Traffic/README.md

 3) **Time spreads**: The futures curves for these regions can also move dramatically based on the underlying fundamentals.
 4) **Jet Fuel–Diesel**: These two products have a very similar cut in the distillation process and are often used for relative trades.
 This is a much bigger in Asia where Kerosene (lower quality JF) and diesel are used interchangeably for heating during winter.
 (Japan, Korea, China most)

-# charts - price and traffic
+### charts - price and traffic

+JFK Daily Departures
 ![JFK Daily Departures](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/jfk_daily_departures.png)

+JFK Average Departing Flight Distance
 ![JFK Average Departing Flight Distance](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/jfk_distance.png)